QilinGu/Photo-Classification-APP-with-Tensorflow-and-Google-Inception/README.md

 ===========================================================================
 v 0.5.1

-I add 3 more photo categories: cate, cat and dog into the model.
-So we have 6 categories now.
+I added 3 more classes, cate, cat and dog, into the classification model.
+So we have 6 phot categories now.

 ===========================================================================